Feeding Horses & Ponies with Liver Disease

 - Change to Dengie Alfa-A Molasses Free in the winter – up to 1.5kg per day to maintain condition provides 127.5ml of oil, which is well below the maximum suggested levels.

-- Could add Dengie Alfa-Beet or Speedi-Beet for more condition if required – up to 0.5kg dry weight per day
+- You could add Dengie Alfa-Beet or Speedi-Beet for more condition if required – up to 0.5kg dry weight per day

-- Could add a cereal based feeds such as Cooked Cereal Meal for more condition – up to 1kg per day
+- You could add a cereal based feeds such as Cooked Cereal Meal for more condition – up to 1kg per day

 A 200kg pony with chronic laminitis and EMS.
-Now 25-years-old with poor dentition, has liver failure and has lost a lot of weight.
+Now 25-years-old with poor dentition, has liver failure, serious liver problems or liver disease, and has lost a lot of weight.

 - Dengie Hi-Fi Senior can be used as a partial or complete hay replacer – the short chop form is easier for horses with poor dentition to manage.
 Replace hay with the same weight of Hi-Fi Senior.
 It can be fed in a large trug or bucket.